Shaqtin' a Fool: Shaqtin' a Fool Most Valuable Player

 The Shaqtin' a Fool Most Valuable Player (MVP) is an annual award presented at the Shaqtin' a Fool special during the conclusion of the NBA Playoffs.
 In the 2011–12 and the 2012–13 season, fans voted online for their favorite play of the year, and whichever player whose play accumulated the most votes for that season was awarded with the Shaqtin' a Fool MVP.
 In the 2013–14 season, the MVP was decided through the most appearances made by one player in a single season.
 In the event of a tie, fans vote for a player, and the leading candidate receives the award.
 For the 2014–15 season, three nominees were named and fans voted online for the winner.

 Special editions

 Other from the season-ending special, occasionally there are other special editions of Shaqtin' a Fool.

 All-star edition

 Starting with the conclusion of the 2012 All-Star Game, an "All-Star Weekend" edition of Shaqtin' a Fool airs after NBA All-Star Weekend.
 It highlights bloopers that had occurred in the All Star Weekend events, such as the Slam Dunk Contest, the NBA All-Star Celebrity Game, and the NBA Rising Stars Challenge.

 Inside the NBA edition

-The April 17th, 2013 edition of Shaqtin was devoted to Inside, showing four moments featuring Inside cast members (including two from Charles Barkley), and one from then-Miami Heat power forward/center, Chris Bosh.
+The April 17th, 2013 edition of Shaqtin was devoted to Inside, showing four moments featuring Inside cast members (including two from Charles Barkley), and one from a crew member dressed as Chris Bosh.
 For example, it included Johnson in a comic dunk contest as "'Elevator' Ernie Johnson".